 The two worlds are one but at the same time completely separate.
-The animal world, including a tyrannosaurus and a triceratops as well as a mountain goat, exists in a tree-covered and wild green rock world.
+The animal world, including a tyrannosaurus and a triceratops as well as an ibex, exists in a tree-covered and wild green rock world.
 The human world is interwoven through it, but the paths on which those people move are elevated above the wilderness.
 The animals in turn cross the human world through a series of caves and passages.
 It is an extremely ingenious construction, in which distance, perspective and gravity all seem to become relative

-In this series Escher makes the impossible acceptable and visible in an entirely logical way.
+In this series, Escher makes the impossible acceptable and visible in an entirely logical way.